benpate/data/README.md

 }
 ```

-To implement this quickly, just attach the data.Journal object to your domain objects, and most of your work is already done.
+To implement this quickly, just attach the journal.Journal object to your domain objects, and most of your work is already done.

 ### Using datasources